 Day Excursions from Venice

-Day Excursions from Venice: do something different with our special activities!
+Day Excursions from Venice: Discover our guided tours!

 EXCURSIONS FROM VENICE

 Venice is a world-famous city, rich in museums and historic buildings of great artistic and cultural value.
 It is one of those surreal places that every time you visit it seems suspended between reality and imagination.
 Venice is a real work of art in itself, an open-air museum, not in vain is among the sites declared World Heritage by UNESCO.

 During your journey through the art and culture of Venice, you will have surely visited the center and heart of the city St. Mark's Square, with the beautiful St. Mark's Basilica and the charming Doge's Palace.
 Undoubtedly, you will have visited and discovered the artistic treasures preserved in museums such as the Accademia Galleries of Venice, Ca d'Oro, Ca 'Rezzonico or the Correr Museum.
 You will have walked among its beautiful canals and admired the typical gondolas that pass under the Bridge of Sighs, without forgetting the islands of Venice Murano, Burano, and Torcello.

 But from Venice, it is also possible to make a series of exciting excursions to discover the Veneto and the continent characterized by postcard landscapes.
 Among the many alternatives, Italy Museum recommends you:

 Departing from Venice, you will cross tunnels, roads with breathtaking views and valleys that seem to have appeared from nowhere, which are decorated by small villages that seem to come out of a book of poetry; until you reach the majestic Dolomites.
 The mountains made of rocky walls, glaciers, karstic systems, elevated peaks, towers, and pinnacles, that offer visitors fabulous landscapes.